parisd1992/FirstAdventure/README.md

 A simple Text Adventure Game in C++ called 'First Adventure'.

 The aim of this project is to practice C++11, design patterns and do some basic game development.
-As this is an education exercise, some of the code is purposefully over engineered and inefficient.
+As this is an education exercise, some of the code is purposefully over engineered and inefficient, and the story simple.

 # Story